 <Federal and State False Claims Act> – Laws that makes it a crime for someone to knowingly make a false record or file a false claim for health care.

-Grievance – A complaint about a plan, provider or clinic.
+Grievance – A formal complaint you can make if you are not happy with your CCO, your healthcare services, or your provider.
+OHP calls this a complaint..
 The law says CCOs must respond to each complaint.

 Habilitation services and devices – Services and devices that teach daily living skills.
 An example is speech therapy for a child who has not started to speak.